Are you who you say you are?

 - Has – An access card or USB key.

 - Is – Facial features, eye structure or fingerprints.

-In its guide to authentication, Okta adds a type – something the user does, also called behavioral biometrics.3 To discuss the types of authentication, I’ll use the FFIEC’s framework and combine what a user is and what a user does into one category.
+In its guide to authentication, Okta adds an additional type called behavioral biometrics which is something the user does.
+To discuss the types of authentication, I’ve combined what a user is and what a user does into one biometrics category.

 Type 1: Something the User Knows

-Password authentication uses the Password Authentication Protocol (PAP), which sends the username and password to the server to check its validity.4
+Password authentication uses the Password Authentication Protocol (PAP), which sends the username and password to the server to check its validity.

 One-Time Password (OTP)